antonioleal/myslackbuilds/0/README.md

 ... and you are ready to go!

+### The menu
+A simple menu describing the complete workflow and helping with the build sequence is provided in the **0.sh** script (which you can invoke by just typing "**0**" also).
+You need to start it from the slackbuild folder as it reads the .info file.

 ### The scripts
 With a few exceptions the zero ("0") scripts are meant to be started from the slackbuild directory.
 Inside the slackbuild directory a folder called "0" also exists where you can store any additional files or notes you need to help you maintain your slackbuild.
 Have a look at my own setup.